Hiienng/Analysis_TopSpendingCountries/DS_UC SanDiego/Machine Learning Fundamentals/MLF_Week1.md

 # Week 1: Introduction: nearest neighbor, and a host of prediction problems
 ## MNIST
+`MNIST` is a classic dataset in machine learning, consisting of 28x28 gray-scale images handwritten digits.
+The original training set contains 60,000 examples and the test set contains 10,000 examples.
+In this notebook we will be working with a subset of this data: a training set of 7,500 examples and a test set of 1,000 examples.

 ### Accuracy of nearest neighbor on MNIST
 - Training error: is an overly optimistic predictor of the future performance
 - Test error: fraction of test points incorrectly classified